 Our ideas of the wilderness have evolved dramatically over the past one hundred and fifty years, from a view of wild country as an inviolable “place apart” to one that exists only within the matrix of human activity.
 This shift in understanding has provoked complicated questions about the importance of the wild in American environmentalism, as well as new aesthetic expectations as we reframe the wilderness as (to some degree) a human creation.

-Wild Visions: Wilderness as Image and Idea (Yale University Press) is distinctive in its union of landscape photography and environmental thought, a merging of short, thematic essays with a striking visual narrative.
+Wild Visions: Wilderness as Image and Idea (Yale University Press) is distinctive in its union of landscape photography and environmental history, a merging of short, thematic essays with a striking visual narrative.
 Often, the wild is viewed in binary terms: either revered as sacred and ecologically pure or dismissed as spoiled by human activities.
 This book portrays wilderness instead as an evolving gamut of understandings, a collage of views and ideas that is still in process.

 The volume was developed in collaboration with photographer Mark Klett and historian Steve Pyne.
 It’s inspired in part by the “exhibit format” series popularized by David Brower during his tenure as executive director of the Sierra Club in the 1960s.
 Wild Visions employs this classic photographic essay format to consider the continuity and change in these traditional American views and images of the wilderness, taking stock of the swirl of changing representations, values, narratives, and faces of the places we call wild in the 21st century.